There was a time when layering skincare was simple. You cleansed, you toned, and you moisturized. In the daytime, you added sunscreen on top.

 Serum(s)

-Serums are super-concentrated treatments that address specific complexion concerns.
-They are loaded with actives and nutrients that need to sink into the skin.
+Serums are super-concentrated treatments that address specific skin concerns.
+They have a water-like formula that’sloaded with actives or nutrients that need to sink into the skin.
+Hence, serums usually have a super-light consistency to allow for easy absorption.

 If you skip the former, this makes them the second step after toners and essences or the first step in your skincare.

-But… what happens when you are using more than one serum?
+But what happens when you are using more than one serum?

-And, if both serums have the same consistency and texture, apply the one your skin needs the most first.
 So, if your biggest concern is acne, the salicylic acid goes on first.
-Or if you want to deal with hyperpigmentation as a priority, it will be the serum with Vitamin C.
+Or if you want to deal with dark spots as a priority, it will be the Vitamin C serum.

 Spot treatments

-Next in how to layer face products come the spot treatments — the benzoyl peroxide for acne, the zit stickers, and the calamine-based formulations.
+Next in how to layer face products come the spot treatments—the benzoyl peroxide for acne, the zit stickers, and the calamine-based formulations.

 These will come after the serums and before the moisturizers.